cogini/mix_deploy/README.md

 ```

 This library generates the scripts with paths and users based on the
 application configuration.

+By default, the scripts deploy the scripts as the same OS user that
+runs the `mix deploy.generate` command, and run the app under an OS
+user with the same name as the app.

-You can override the variables using environment
+You can override the variables using environment vars, e.g. set the `DESTDIR`
-vars, e.g. set the `DESTDIR` environment var and the copy script will add the
+environment var and the copy script will add the `DESTDIR` prefix when copying
-`DESTDIR` prefix when copying files.
-This lets you copy files to a staging
+files.
+This lets you copy files to a staging directory, tar it up, then extract
-directory, tar it up, then extract it on a target machine.
-Similarly, you can
+it on a target machine.
+Similarly, you can override the user accounts which own
-override the user accounts which own the files by setting the environment vars
+the files by setting the environment vars `APP_USER`, `APP_GROUP`, and
-`APP_USER`, `APP_GROUP`, and `DEPLOY_USER`.
+`DEPLOY_USER`.

 For example: